-Pharmacists work in a variety of healthcare settings such as: community pharmacies, hospitals, managed care organizations, professional trade organizations, federal and state governments, and the pharmaceutical industry.
-Cornell provides an excellent background for students interested in pursuing pharmacy training.
+Pharmacists work in a variety of healthcare settings including community pharmacies, hospitals, managed care organizations, professional trade organizations, federal and state governments, and the pharmaceutical industry.

-Pharmacy graduates who want additional training may also complete a 1- or 2-year residency program or fellowships.
+Pharmacy graduates who want additional training may also complete a 1- or 2-year residency program or fellowship.
 Pharmacy residencies are postgraduate training programs in pharmacy practice.
 Pharmacy fellowships are highly individualized programs which prepare participants for work in research laboratories.
-Some pharmacists who manage their own pharmacy also obtain a master's degree in business administration (MBA).
+Some pharmacists managing their own pharmacy also obtain a master's degree in business administration (MBA).

 Cornell Courses and Other Requirements